Elizabeth Kelchner

 Over the course of her career, Ms. Kelchner has gained expert knowledge in pain scale data capture and considerations, and with the integration of a variety of data types and sources.
 This expertise is frequently called upon during the study design phase, where her knowledge of best-practices in the analgesic space, as well as general data stewardship, provide extreme value at this critical stage.

-In addition to her role as a data manager, Ms. Kelchner is a member of Rho’s CDASH committee and thrives in her natural role of mentor to junior data managers.
+In addition to her data management leadership, Ms. Kelchner thrives in her natural role of mentor to junior data managers.

 Why Clinical Research?